datenanfragen/website/content/en/blog/sample-letter-gdpr-rectification-request/index.md

 We have made the following changes to this sample letter since the initial publication:

 * [April 11, 2020](https://github.com/datenanfragen/data/pull/562/commits/7bbcff8144a743adf90e3ec29bddc8626156e829#diff-8ffcdb3fe2a0fb689b1a52eb5368df26): Explicitly mention the right to completion in addition to rectification.
 Only use the official term 'recipient' instead of 'third party'.
-More consistent style between [all templates]({{< ref "sample-letters" >}}).
+More consistent style between {{< link slug="sample-letters" text="all templates" >}}.
 (Thanks, Andreas!)